PiggyAwesome/useless/README.md

-Yo mamma is so fat that the recursive function calculating her mass causes a stack overflow
+Yo mamma is so fat she has to write an apology letter to Japan